On K-stability of Calabi-Yau fibrations: Auxiliary results on log-twisted Fano pairs

-We can conclude that the (uniform) Ding-(semi)stability implies the (uniform) K-(semi)stability of log-twisted Fano pairs by Proposition \ref{fjtprop}.
-Next, we obtain the following valuative criterion for Ding-stability of log-twisted Fano pairs as \cite{Fjt}. \begin{thm} Let $(X,\Delta,L)$ be a polarized klt pair and $T=-(K_X+\Delta+L)$.
+We see that the (uniform) Ding-(semi)stability implies the (uniform) K-(semi)stability of log-twisted Fano pairs by Proposition \ref{fjtprop}.
+The main purpose in this subsection is to show the following theorem. \begin{thm} Let $(X,\Delta,L)$ be a polarized klt pair and $T=-(K_X+\Delta+L)$.
 Then

-if and only if the log twisted Fano pair $(X,\Delta,T,L)$ be Ding-semistable.
+if and only if the log twisted Fano pair $(X,\Delta,T,L)$ is Ding-semistable.
 Moreover,